A Close-up View of a California Fire and the Aftermath

 He reported, “Right away we noticed we were getting a larger number of California Quail (below) visiting around the base of our feeders….
 This winter we have had over 100 quail at one time.
 During my past FeederWatch counts, my largest counts of California Quail were in the forties.”

-In addition to quail, he has also seen an increase in California Thrashers (left).
-He now has four or five of these thrashers visiting his feeders regularly.
+He also saw an increase in California Thrashers.
+After the fire, he had four or five of these thrashers visiting his feeders regularly.
 Before the fire this species rarely visited.

-Some species, on the other hand, have declined.
-He now sees fewer White-crowned Sparrows and Lark Sparrows than he used to.
+Some species, on the other hand, declined.
+After the fire he saw fewer White-crowned Sparrows and Lark Sparrows than before.
 “There has been a real reduction in the number of White-crowned Sparrows coming to our feeders during the winter months… In previous years, my count for this species was in the high 40’s; after the fire, the largest number I’ve seen…has been 15 to 16 birds.

 Participants like Herman Paulk are helping Project FeederWatch monitor bird populations in and around fire areas.
 Anyone can help Lab researchers monitor bird populations by joining Project FeederWatch.